What is Google Fact Checker?

 When is Google Fact Check going into effect?

-After the initial rollout in October of 2016, the official rollout is today, April 7th!
+After the initial rollout in October of 2016, the official rollout was on April 7th, 2017.

 How does it work?